Delicate2000/VLExpan/README.md

 ## Overview
 <img src="VLExpan.jpg"/>

-Our proposed VLExpan consists of four key steps: (1) candidate generation and (2) expansion refinement.
+Our proposed VLExpan mainly consists of two parts: (1) candidate generation and (2) expansion refinement.

 ## Dataset
 The entity, courpus, query and ground truth of NERD-Img dataset can be found in "src/data/NERD/".